cncf/wg-serverless/workflow/spec/spec.md

 ## Specification Details

-In sections below we describe all each section of the Serverless Workflow in details.
-We first show properties in table format, and you can also click on the "Click to view JSON Schema" to see the detailed definition defines with [JSON Schema](https://json-schema.org/).
+Following sections provide detailed descriptions of the Serverless Workflow Model.
+For each part of the model we provide:
+- Parameter description in table format
+- JSON Schema definition

-You can find the entire schema document [here](schema/serverless-workflow-schema-01.json).
-Please note just like this document, this is also work in progress.
+You can find the entire Serverless Workflow JSON Schema [here](schema/serverless-workflow-schema-01.json).
+Note that this schema reflects the current status of the specification as is updated alongside this document.

 ### Workflow Model

 Serverless Workflow can be viewed as a collection of states and the transitions and branching between these states.
 Each state could have associated events and/or functions.
 Serverless Workflow may be invoked from a CLI command or triggered dynamically upon arrival of events from event sources.
 An event from an event source may also be associated with a specific state within a Serverless Workflow.